OpenBB-finance/OpenBB/website/content/terminal/installation/source.md

 For `Conda` environments, the `build/conda` folder contains multiple `.yaml` configuration files to choose from.

-When using other python distributions we highly recommend a virtual environment like `virtualenv` or `pyenv` for installing the terminal dependency libraries.
+When using other Python distributions we highly recommend a virtual environment like `virtualenv` or `pyenv` for installing the terminal dependency libraries.

 For people who prefer using "vanilla" `pip` the requirements files are found in the project root: